exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 Unfortunately this in case of exposed ports, this mechanism kicks in too late.
 Ports must be exposed _before_ the container starts.
 And at that time the cluster configuration obviously is not available yet.

 That means if you use non-standard ports for your services, you must expose the ports manually using the "withExposedPorts(...)" method when you instantiate the container.
+Keep in mind that doing this overrides the default ports that are exposed by the container, so make sure you also include those in the "withExposedPorts(...)".

 ## Overriding the Docker Image in a Build